Apple Inc.: Branding

 According to Steve Jobs, the company's name was inspired by his visit to an apple farm while on a fruitarian diet.
-Jobs thought the name "Apple" was "fun, spirited and not intimidating."
-Steve Jobs and Steve Wozniak were fans of the Beatles, but Apple Inc. had name and logo trademark issues with Apple Corps Ltd., a multimedia company started by the Beatles in 1968.
-This resulted in a series of lawsuits and tension between the two companies.
-These issues ended with the settling of their lawsuit in 2007.

 Apple's first logo, designed by Ron Wayne, depicts Sir Isaac Newton sitting under an apple tree.
 It was almost immediately replaced by Rob Janoff's "rainbow Apple", the now-familiar rainbow-colored silhouette of an apple with a bite taken out of it.
+This logo has been erroneously referred to as a tribute to Alan Turing, with the bite mark a reference to his method of suicide.

 On August 27, 1999, Apple officially dropped the rainbow scheme and began to use monochromatic logos nearly identical in shape to the previous rainbow incarnation.
+An Aqua-themed version of the monochrome logo was used from 1997 until 2003, and a glass-themed version was used from 2007 until 2013.

 Apple evangelists were actively engaged by the company at one time, but this was after the phenomenon had already been firmly established.
-Apple evangelist Guy Kawasaki has called the brand fanaticism "something that was stumbled upon," while Ive claimed in 2014 that "people have an incredibly personal relationship" with Apple's products.
+Apple evangelist Guy Kawasaki has called the brand fanaticism "something that was stumbled upon", while Jonathan Ive claimed in 2014 that "people have an incredibly personal relationship" with Apple's products.